Skip to main content Skip to footer

 Document the practice’s specific requirements, price comparisons and advice sought from various manufacturers.

-Ensure items are fit for purpose, compatible with existing equipment, easy to decontaminate or clean (e.g. hard surfaces of decontamination equipment), and maintain.
+Ensure items are fit for purpose, compatible with existing equipment, easy to decontaminate or clean (e.g. the hard surfaces of decontamination equipment), and maintain.

 Ensure products have a UKCA or CE mark which signifies the manufacturer’s compliance with the UK Medicines and Medical Devices Act 2021 [3] and Medical Devices (amendment) (GB) Regulations 2023 [4].